Scan Old Photos – And How to DIY

-So why should you scan them now?
+So why should you scan old photos now?

-Why Scan Photos?
+Why Scan Old Photos?

 Old photographs are more than just pictures.
 They’re memories, milestones, and a visual record of your family’s story.
 Scanning them (and backing them up) ensures they’ll be around for future generations.

-3. To Reprint and Share Rare Photos
+3. To Share Rare Photos With Family

 Some photos may exist as a single print.
 High-quality scans make it easy to reprint and share those once-in-a-lifetime, cherished moments with others.